jmooring/hugo-docs/content/en/hugo-modules/theme-components.md

 - For `i18n` and `data` files, Hugo merges deeply using the translation ID and data key inside the files.
 - For `static`, `layouts` (templates), and `archetypes` files, these are merged on file level.
 So the left-most file will be chosen.

-The name used in the `theme` definition above must match a directory in `/your-site/themes`, e.g. `/your-site/themes/my-shortcodes`.
+The name used in the `theme` definition above must match a directory in `/your-site/themes`, e.g., `/your-site/themes/my-shortcodes`.

-Also note that a component that is part of a theme can have its own configuration file, e.g. `hugo.toml`.
+Also note that a component that is part of a theme can have its own configuration file, e.g., `hugo.toml`.
 There are currently some restrictions to what a theme component can configure:

 - `params` (global and per language)
 - `menu` (global and per language)